Hesperian Health Guides

 Abortion by medicine (medical abortion)

-Certain modern medicines are now used by doctors and health workers all over the world to cause abortion.
+Two medicines are used by doctors, health workers, and women , misoprostal and mifepristone, or misoprostal by itself, to cause abortion.
 This is called medical abortion.
 These medicines make the womb contract and push out the pregnancy.
-The medicines are either swallowed or dissolved in the mouth.
-When the right medicines are used correctly, medical abortion is very effective and safe.
+The mifepristone is swallowed and misoprostal is dissolved in the mouth or in the vagina.
+Medical abortion is very effective and verysafe.
 Since nothing is put inside the womb, there is less danger of infection that kills many women who have unsafe abortions.
+This abortion is safe at home up to 10 weeks of pregnancy and safe in a clinic after that.

 More Informationhow to take medicines for abortion